rjurney/atlanta-directory-project/README.md

 Lets look at what we can learn from this data by manually parsing it:

+* Name of occupant.
+Jas!
+Is that short for Jasper?
+We might check the image scans to find out.
+* Address of occupants.
-1) Race of occupants. '(c)' means 'colored.'
+* Race of occupants. '(c)' means 'colored.'
 There's no way around this.
 Atlanta was a segregated, racist place in 1922.
 Get past the shock for a moment... this directory tells us racial demographics!
 Wow, fascinating.
-2) Occupation of occupants.
+* Occupation of occupants. carp=carpenter, lab=?, tailor, barber.

 To summarize, an African American carpenter with the first or last name Jas lived at 95 Love St., Atlanta, GA in 1922.